dward2/BME547/Assignments/final_image_processor.md

   breathing
   rate/apnea count/CPAP flow image is updated in the GUI, this new information should be added to the existing information on the server.
-(In other words, there can be multiple CPAP data measurements in the database for a patient.)
+(In other words, there can be multiple CPAP calculated data measurements in the database for a patient.)
   + The GUI should periodically (at least every 30 seconds, but can be more frequent) query the server to see if a new CPAP pressure has been commanded by the monitoring station.